github/codeql/docs/codeql/ql-language-reference/expressions.rst

       from int x
       where x in [-5 ..
 5] and x != 0
       select unique(int y | y = x or y = x.abs() | y)

-  The ``unique`` aggregate is supported from release 2.1.0 of the CodeQL CLI, and release 1.24 of LGTM Enterprise.

 Evaluation of aggregates
 ========================